rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 To customize it and to bring the firmware to a more recent release, reimage the router to use [OpenWRT](https://openwrt.org).
-Specifically, put the following software on the WRT54G router:
+Specifically, put the following software on the WRT54G router as described below:

 * openwrt-wrt54g-squashfs.bin
 * openwrt-brcm47xx-squashfs.trx